tb9757/Student-Academic-Performance/README.md

 -   Documentation page for seaborn when picking a colour for the correlation heatmap that would help pick out the differences between high and low correlation.
 -   Streamlit website for how to do metrics https://docs.streamlit.io/develop/api-reference/data/st.metric

-Chat GPT has been helpful along the way in many ways, but I will list the main ways I have been using it below:
+ChatGPT has been helpful along the way in many ways, but I will list the main ways I have been using it below:

 Note: I told it not to show me code, just to ask me questions and give me hints, because I wanted to learn how everything works, not just copy generated code.
 I found this to be successful as it felt like a course mentor.